maxweber/mongodb-event-store/README.md

 # mongodb-event-store

-FIXME: write description

-## Usage

-FIXME: write
+An event store for MongoDB.

 ## License

-Copyright (C) 2011 FIXME
+Copyright (C) 2011 Maximilian Weber

 Distributed under the Eclipse Public License, the same as Clojure.